gurongzhang/DAT505-GitHub/Session7/README.md

       **So right now we can know that the top left corner is the origin of the screen mouse coordinate system and the middle of the screen is the origin of the 3D world coordinate system**
       ![S7-MyExamples-00-homeworkdemo03](/Session7/(README)pictures/pic-14.png "S7-MyExamples-00-homeworkdemo03")
    2. Since the direction of y-aixs in those two systems is reversed, we should put **'-'** before the y value when unifying the coordinates.
-   3. So if we know the length and width of the scene in the camera(3D world), we can calculate the proportion of the eye's coordinate in the half 3D world x-aixs and half 3D world y-axis and time the half length of the window.innerWidth and the negative value of half length of the window.innerHeight(unifying the coordinates).
-And the result will the be the coordinates of the eye in the screen mouse coordinate system.
+   3. So if we know the *length* and *width* of the scene in the camera(3D world), we can *calculate the proportion of the eye's coordinate in the half 3D world x-aixs and half 3D world y-axis* and *time the half length of the window.innerWidth and the negative value of half length of the window.innerHeight(unifying the coordinates)*.
+And the result will the be the *coordinates of the eye *in the *screen mouse coordinate system*.
 The code for this would be:
       ```javascript
       transferredcoordinateX = (mesh.position.x / HalfcamerasceneWidth) * windowHalfX;
       transferredcoordinateY = (-mesh.position.y / HalfcamerasceneHeight) * windowHalfY;
       ```
-      In my exercise, I just used **ppx** and **ppy** to represent *transferredcoordinateX* and *transferredcoordinateY*, and I tried to get the data of the *HalfcamerasceneWidth* and *HalfcamerasceneHeight* by changing the position of the mesh, and finally after adjusting for several times, I found out '40' is a suitable number to use, so now I have the transferred coordinates, even if they are not absolutely correct, but it would kind of work:
+      In my exercise, I just used **ppx** and **ppy** to represent *transferredcoordinateX* and *transferredcoordinateY*, and I tried to get the data of the *HalfcamerasceneWidth* and *HalfcamerasceneHeight* by *changing the position of the mesh*, and finally after adjusting for several times, I found out '40' is a suitable number to use, so now I have the transferred coordinates, even if they are not absolutely correct, but it would kind of work:
       ```javascript
       var ppx;
       var ppy;